Tokololo/react-json-ptr-form/README.md

     };
 # Change Log
 ## version 2.0.1
- - Fixed bug where in very rare circumstances postValidator errors my be overwritten.
+ - Fixed bug where in very rare circumstances postValidator errors may be overwritten.
 ## version 2.0.0
  - add ajv-errors to package.json
  - removed option fullError